ExtendRealityLtd/Tilia.CameraRigs.TrackedAlias.Unity/Documentation/API/TrackedAliasFacade.md

 #### RightControllerAlias

-The alias follower for the RightController.
+The alias follower for the Right Controller.

 ##### Declaration